eea/european.cache.registry/README.md

     ./manage.py verify [undertaking_id] [oldcompany_id]

+Remove an unwanted link:

+    ./manage.py unverify [undertaking_id]

+it returns None if no company was found, False if the company is now unverified.

-Set a switch in settings if you want companies with no candidates to be automatically be set as haveing no matching
+Set a switch in `settings.py` if you want companies with no candidates to be automatically be set as haveing no matching

     AUTO_VERIFY_NEW_COMPANIES = True